Tues 29th Apr 2025 14:00pm UK time

 Leadership isn’t just about strategy and decision-making – it’s about carrying everything.
 The business, the team, the highs, the lows.
 But when burnout strikes?
 It’s rarely spoken about.

 It’s easy to recognise burnout in employees, but what about those at the top?
-Founders, leaders, and SLTs are expected to push through exhaustion, keep the business moving, and always have the answers – and often without anyone checking in on them.
+Founders, leaders and directors are expected to push through exhaustion, keep the business moving, and always have the answers – often without anyone checking in on them.

 For many leaders, burnout isn’t sudden.
-Instead, it creeps up on you.
+Instead, it creeps up on you – until one day, it’s too much to bear.

 “Really, I was utterly frazzled.
 I’d done an MBA alongside work, plus other commitments.
 My psyche for work was really unhealthy.
 I was trying to do everything, please everyone, and do everything at once.
 Eventually, I had to stop.”